 - New developments will be required to support the cultural well-being of Blackpool and contribute to addressing positive social, economic and environmental outcomes through the provision of public art projects.
-Such projects can be part of an individual site and/or part of public realm and/or other infrastructure that is related to a number of sites. - 2.
-Public Art projects will be delivered where appropriate, through the funding, management, development, implementation and maintenance of such projects by developers related to major development sites including:
+Such projects can be part of an individual site and/or part of public realm and/or other infrastructure that is related to a number of sites. - Public Art projects will be delivered where appropriate, through the funding, management, development, implementation and maintenance of such projects by developers related to major development sites including:

-&lt;sup>20 NPPF Paragraph 8 (July 2019)
+&lt;sup>24 NPPF Paragraph 8 (July 2021)

-&lt;sup>21 NPPF paragraph 93 (July 2019)
+&lt;sup>25 NPPF paragraph 93 (July 2021)

 - a. major development sites within the Strategic Locations of Development identified under Policy CS1 of the Council's Local Plan, Part 1 Core Strategy; - b. major development sites within the South Blackpool Growth Area. - 3.
 Public Art projects proposed by individuals and organisations, including the Council, that are not related to major development, will be encouraged and supported with a particular focus on the following areas: - a. the inner area neighbourhoods of North Beach, Foxhall, South Beach, Claremont, Talbot and Brunswick, Revoe and St Heliers; and - b.
 Marton Moss Strategic site. - 4.
-Where it is not appropriate to deliver a public art project as part of a specific development, financial contributions will be sought to make appropriate provision for public art. - 3.242 Policy DM25 supports the delivery of the requirements of the NPPF and National Planning Practice Guidance (NPPG), the Council Plan and Core Strategy by: - Socially contributing to health, education and community development initiatives and services; - Economically generating income from visitors and for the arts sector; - Environmentally enhancing the design of and access to buildings and the public realm. - 3.243 The strategic locations for development referred to in the policy are identified in Policy CS1 of the Core Strategy and comprise Blackpool Town Centre, The Resort Core and Neighbourhoods within the inner areas as a focus for regeneration with supporting growth in South Blackpool helping to meet wider housing and employment needs. - 3.244 Blackpool Town Centre with a strong cultural infrastructure, offering exciting public art activities to engage and participate in, has a pivotal role to play in driving the local economy.
+Where it is not appropriate to deliver a public art project as part of a specific development, financial contributions will be sought to make appropriate provision for public art, unless it can be demonstrated that this would not be viable or feasible.

+3.246 Policy DM25 supports the delivery of the requirements of the NPPF and National Planning Practice Guidance (NPPG), the Council Plan and Core Strategy by:

+- Socially contributing to health, education and community development initiatives and services; - Economically generating income from visitors and for the arts sector; - Environmentally enhancing the design of and access to buildings and the public realm.

+3.247 The strategic locations for development referred to in the policy are identified in Policy CS1 of the Core Strategy and comprise Blackpool Town Centre, The Resort Core and Neighbourhoods within the inner areas as a focus for regeneration with supporting growth in South Blackpool helping to meet wider housing and employment needs.

+3.248 Blackpool Town Centre with a strong cultural infrastructure, offering exciting public art activities to engage and participate in, has a pivotal role to play in driving the local economy.
 A critical mass of vibrant cultural venues and organisations, such as the Grundy Art Gallery, Grand Theatre, Winter Gardens, LeftCoast, the new Art B&B and Blackpool Museum will attract visitors and locals into the town centre; with local businesses benefiting from the additional spend generated.
 Commissioning investment will support these organisations in thriving and providing high quality public art programmes creating key memorable moments in Blackpool's cycle of events.